Skip to content

 was she shunned by her peers for being poor – and punished for being a girl in a patriarchal family – but her art was also judged and rejected.

 Dolezal’s exhibition career began in Jackson, Mississippi, where she had her first one-woman show at age 19 in the Smith Robertson Museum and sold her first original for $1250.
 At age 20, she was presented with the Michelangelo Award, an honor rarely bestowed to art students at Belhaven College.
-Showing in juried competitive shows for the next several years, Rachel’s work was on display at the United Nations headquarters in New York, won thirteen out of fourteen graduate awards at Howard University, and landed in the permanent collections of Tougaloo College, Howard University and Belhaven College, among many private and corporate collections.
-When she relocated back to the Pacific Northwest for family reasons in 2004, she lost some of the momentum that shaped her early exhibition career.
+Showing in juried competitive shows for the next several years, Rachel’s work was also on display at the United Nations headquarters in New York, won thirteen out of fourteen graduate awards at Howard University, and landed in the permanent collections of Tougaloo College, Howard University and Belhaven College, among many private and corporate collections.
+When she relocated back to the Pacific Northwest in 2004, she lost some of the momentum that shaped her early exhibition career.
 Rachel has since re-established her presence as a professional working artist, recently having her art discussed in Art in America & ARTnews.

 To read the whole story behind Rachel’s art,